-(JS, Dale): “Before I turned the booking over to Rio for the most part, in the transition there was a series that we did on Thursday evenings called “Jazz Cubano.”
+DFK: I remember that’s where you came in, that’s where a lot of people came in, and that’s where a lot of people that went on to become Mac Arthur winners came in, Dafnis Prieto and Miguel Zenon, among others.
 That was in partnership with Yosvany Terry, whom I knew from Cuba; I knew his father, Don Pancho, a major violinist and chekere player who also passed his chekere talents onto Yosvany.
 Yosvany became the cornerstone of the series.
-He had a band together with Luis Perdomo on piano, Hans Glawischnig on bass, Dafnis Prieto on drums, and they would have various guests come in …”
+He had a band with Luis Perdomo on piano, Hans Glawischnig on bass, Dafnis Prieto on drums, and they would have various guests come in …”

 TP: Which came first, The Jazz Cubano Series or The Composer’s Series?

 DFK: The Jazz Cubano Series came first, but The Composer’s Series came hot on its heels.
 The Jazz Cubano series grew out of Roy Hargrove, who won his first Grammy with the album Crisol (1997).
 It was with Roy’s band that I first went to Cuba, and I met a lot of Cuban musicians.
-Roy’s relationship with Cuban music is a marvelous story, how readily he heard it, and was able to fit in.
+Roy’s relationship with Cuban music is a marvelous story, how readily he heard it and was able to fit in.
 It allowed me to have Chucho Valdes at the Jazz Gallery.
 That put me on the map with a lot of people.

-One of the things that I was particularly happy to do was highlight Roy’s place in all of this through the series, The Trumpet Shall Sound.
-It is a passage from the Bible, but it is also something from an anthropological track that I borrowed and brought in some serious trumpet players.
+DFK: The identity of the Jazz Gallery changed for the better when we trimmed our sails.
+Much of the credit goes to the Jazz Gallery as an institution, highlighting composers’ strengths, getting through the grant process, and giving them time to get their music to “woodshed” and premiere.
+One of the things that I was delighted to do was highlight Roy’s place in all of this through the series, The Trumpet Shall Sound.
+It is a passage from the Bible, but it is also something from an anthropological track that I borrowed and brought in some incredible trumpet players.
 Most people don’t know much about Ambrose Akinmusere, Avishai Cohen, and Diego Urcola.
-I’d have to look back and see the full grouping, but the series brought in some serious trumpet players and specifically under the wing of Roy.
+I’d have to look back and see the entire grouping.
+Still, the series brought in some serious trumpet players, specifically under Roy’s wing.
 People came out to hear Ambrose because he was playing with Roy.

-(JS, Dale): “The mission is never complete, and I’m not trying to bow out right now, but there’s always great music.
+DFK: “The mission is never complete, and I’m not trying to bow out right now, but there’s always great music.
 When we started The Jazz Gallery, there was the belief out there in the land that jazz was over: Trane was dead, all the great masters were either dead or dying, or the great generation was over, but the limits of that idea are abundant.
-There has come along in the wake of that all kinds of brilliant musicians, and Lezlie and I believed that at the time, and that’s how we got along.
+There have come along in the wake of that all kinds of brilliant musicians, and Lezlie and I believed that at the time, and that’s how we got along.

 THE NEW JAZZ GALLERY

 Under the direction of Rio Sakari, The Jazz Gallery serves as an international cultural center where the youngest generation of emerging jazz musicians are nurtured with opportunities to collaborate with their peers, discover and refine their creativity, and perform in front of eager audiences.
-We take pride in our world-renowned reputation as a key player in the NYC jazz community by sustaining a tradition of artistic excellence in jazz and fostering artistic growth, presenting both major and established figures in jazz alongside a younger generation of artists.
-Since 2002, The Gallery has also been actively engaged in commissioning new work by emerging composers, many of whom have gone on to be recognized with MacArthur Foundation “genius” grants (4), Doris Duke Performing Artist Awards, Grammy Awards, and more.
+We take pride in our world-renowned reputation as a critical player in the NYC jazz community by sustaining a tradition of artistic excellence in jazz and fostering artistic growth, presenting both major and established figures in jazz alongside a younger generation of artists.
+Since 2002, The Gallery has also actively commissioned new work by emerging composers, many of whom have gone on to be recognized with MacArthur Foundation “genius” grants (4), Doris Duke Performing Artist Awards, Grammy Awards, and more.
 12 Thelonious Monk Competition winners got their start on our stage.

 Winner of the 2014 & 2010 CMA/ASCAP Awards for Adventurous Programming, The Jazz Gallery has garnered a reputation as “the most imaginatively booked jazz club in New York” (NY Times).